thacherT1D/webdevstuff/Deployment/Deploying_Express__Postgres_Apps_to_Heroku_using_dotenv.desc.md

 npm install --save-dev dotenv
 ```

+Make sure to only load the dotenv npm module in development.
+For example:

+```
+if (app.get('env') === 'development') {
+	require('dotenv').load();
+}
+```

 1. add a `.env` file to your app
 1. update your database configuration in your node application to use environment variables

-```
-process.env.DATABASE_URL || 'postgres://localhost/library'
-```

 If you are using knex with NodeJS, you will need a configuration (`knexfile.js`)like the following:

 ```
   production: {
     client: 'postgresql',
-    connection: {
+    connection: process.env.DATABASE_URL,
-      database: process.env.DATABASE_URL
-    },
     pool: {
       min: 2,
       max: 10